jbiason/blog/content/research/decoding-fast-examples.md

 `110_1100` (108), `110_1100` (108), `100_1111` (79), `101_0111` (87),
 `110_1111` (79), `111_0010` (114), `110_1100` (108) and `110_0100` (100).
 Notice that we consumed all the bytes, and the last one have the stop, so that's the end of string.
-Converting the bytes using the ASCII string, we get "HelloWorld".
+Converting the bytes using the ASCII table, we get "HelloWorld".

 So, there we have it: We received a record of the "HelloWorld" type, with the